microsoft/dstoolkit-text2sql-and-imageprocessing/deploy_ai_search_indexes/README.md

 ## Steps for Image Processing Index Deployment (For Image Processing)

-1. Update `.env` file with the associated values.
-Not all values are required dependent on whether you are using System / User Assigned Identities or a Key based authentication.
+**Execute the following commands in the `deploy_ai_search_indexes` directory:**

+1. Create your `.env` file based on the provided sample `deploy_ai_search_indexes/.env.example`.
+Place this file in the same place in `deploy_ai_search_indexes/.env`.
+2. Run `uv sync` within the `deploy_ai_search_indexes` directory to install dependencies.
+    - Install the optional dependencies if you need a database connector other than TSQL. `uv sync --extra <DATABASE ENGINE>`
+    - See the supported connectors in `text_2_sql_core/src/text_2_sql_core/connectors`.

+**Execute the following commands in the `deploy_ai_search_indexes/src/deploy_ai_search_indexes` directory:**

-2. Adjust `image_processing.py` with any changes to the index / indexer.
+3. Adjust `image_processing.py` with any changes to the index / indexer.
 The `get_skills()` method implements the skills pipeline.
 Make any adjustments here in the skills needed to enrich the data source.
-3. Run `deploy.py` with the following args:
+4. Run `deploy.py` with the following args:
     - `index_type image_processing`.
 This selects the `ImageProcessingAISearch` sub class.
-    - `enable_page_chunking True`.
+    - `enable_page_wise_chunking True`.
 This determines whether page wise chunking is applied in ADI, or whether the inbuilt skill is used for TextSplit.
 This suits documents that are inheritely page-wise e.g. pptx files.
     - `rebuild`.
 Whether to delete and rebuild the index.
     - `suffix`.
 Optional parameter that will apply a suffix onto the deployed index and indexer.
 This is useful if you want deploy a test version, before overwriting the main version.